Eggtown: Production

 Greggory "Gregg" Nations worked as the script coordinator for the late 1990s CBS television series Nash Bridges.
 Lost's show runners Damon Lindelof and Carlton Cuse—the former was a writer and the latter was the show runner for Nash Bridges—hired Nations to serve as Lost's script coordinator in the 2005 alongside pre-production of the second season.
 Nations rewatched every episode and created a series "Bible" and timeline.
 Nations made his direct Lost writing debut with "Eggtown".
 Nations would be promoted to a coproducer for the show's fifth season.

 Lindelof and Cuse hyped in September 2007 that "Eggtown" would conclude Kate's potential pregnancy.
 After having sex a few times in the third season, Kate and Sawyer begin to wonder if Kate is pregnant.
-In "Eggtown", Kate exclaims to Sawyer that she is not pregnant and Sawyer rejoices, causing Kate to become angry with him and suddenly leave the Barracks.
+In "Eggtown", Kate exclaims to Sawyer that she is not pregnant and Sawyer rejoices, causing Kate to become angry with him and leave the Barracks.
 Evangeline Lilly was excited by Kate's new connection to Aaron.
 Lilly has said that if she could choose to play another Lost character, it would be Claire because of Aaron.
 Now she gets to have Aaron while portraying Kate.
 She also enjoyed Kate having more responsibility because it puts her in a different situation from previous seasons.

 The word "Eggtown" is not directly referenced in the episode, resulting in online speculation and confusion.
 According to Lindelof and Cuse, it has been "the most questioned title of the show".
 Jeff Jensen of Entertainment Weekly suggested that the title was a reference to the ancient cosmic egg concept or the chicken or the egg causality dilemma, while John Kubicek of BuddyTV guessed that it was a shout-out to the children's book and film called The Easter Egg Adventure, which depicts roosters attempting to steal Easter eggs from the animals of a place called Egg Town or that it was an allusion to the Great Depression slang term, which was used in the 1930s when describing a bad deal.
 Lindelof and Cuse confirmed that the episode was primarily named as such because Locke fries eggs for Ben's breakfast and secondarily because the story deals with Kate's possible pregnancy.

 "Eggtown" continues Lost's pattern of featuring numerous literary references, which may allude to a favourite book of the writers or a story similar to that of a character.
 Locke gives Ben Philip K. Dick's VALIS, a 1981 science fiction novel about a gnostic vision of one aspect of God.
 Sawyer reads The Invention of Morel, a 1940 science fiction novel by Argentine writer Adolfo Bioy Casares about a fugitive who hides on a deserted Pacific island where the people are only images and do not exist.

 Hurley also asks James if he would like to watch Xanadu or a fictional film called Satan's Doom but James replies saying that he is reading a book.
 Hurley then plays Xanadu and we hear the film's title song.